leafphp-translations/brazilian-portuguese/src/tutorial/src/step-1/description.md

 <details>
 <summary>Detalhes do tutorial</summary>

-- Leaf framework oferecer dois estilos de API: funcional e orientado a objetos.
+- Leaf framework oferece dois estilos de API: funcional e orientado a objetos.
 This tutorial is designed to work for both - you can choose your preferred style using the **Style preference** switches at the top. <a target="_blank" href="/docs/introduction/#class-mode-vs-functional-mode">Learn more about API styles</a>.

 </details>